Docs » Advanced test configurations » Detectors and alerts

 Transaction-level detectors

-In Browser tests, create synthetic transaction-level detectors to trigger alerts on metrics based on a synthetic transaction within a test.
+Synthetic transaction-level detectors send alerts on metrics that correspond to a synthetic transaction within a browser test.

-You can alert on the three transaction-level metrics that Splunk Synthetic Monitoring captures: Duration, Requests, and Size.
+Examples: Send an alert on the three transaction-level metrics that Splunk Synthetic Monitoring captures (duration, requests, and size).
 See Create a transaction-level detector for a Browser test to learn more.

 To set up a detector, do one of the following: